alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 - `Result<TSuccess, TError>` makes expected failure explicit and composable.
 - Use `Bind` for fail-fast pipelines; `Match` to produce a caller-facing output (DTO/status/`ProblemDetails`, CLI output, etc.).
-- For public contracts, unwrap `Result` into DTOs (rather than serializing it).
-Exceptions still exist - decide where you catch/translate them.
+- For public contracts, unwrap `Result` into DTOs (rather than serializing it). `exceptions` still exist - decide where you catch/translate them.
 - Once you mix `Task` and `Result`, you'll want async-aware helpers (`MapAsync`/`BindAsync`) from a library.

 ### Appendix: LINQ query syntax (`Select`/`SelectMany`)